ORF – The Austrian Broadcasting Corporation

 ORF is the leading multimedia platform in Austria and one of Europe’s most successful public service broadcasters with an audience of millions.
 ORF is the undisputed Austrian market leader in television, radio and online.

-In December 2021, 82,8% of the Austrian online population used the ORF.at-network, this are more than 5,6 million users per month.
-138,9 million visits per month in 2021 make ORF.at by far the most successful Austrian news-website.
-ORF-TVthek is the most successful video on demand platform in Austria with 13,4 million visits per month.
-ORF’s second screen apps are among the most popular in Austria, already having been downloaded over 12 million times.
+134,6 million visits per month in 2022 make ORF.at by far the most successful Austrian news-website.
+ORF-TVthek is the most successful video on demand platform in Austria with 12,2 million visits per month.